hw2-archive/upt/README.md

 ______

+### CUSTOM PACKAGE PROPERTIES
-* You can use upt.custom.json file to add your custom specifications to dependencies.
+    You can use upt.custom.json file to add your custom specifications to dependencies.
 For example you're using a dependency that install different folders/files that you don't need? just create your upt.custom.json in directory of dependency with the ignore entries.
 Example: